zaryab02-eng/Projects/projects/Gym-Z/README.md

 **Duplicate detection** queries `members` `where('phone', '==', phone)` scoped to the current gym only (`findMemberByPhone` in `src/firebase/firestore.js`) — Firestore will prompt you to create a single-field index the first time this runs if one doesn't already exist implicitly (single-field equality queries are auto-indexed by default, so no manual index is normally required).

 **Member removal** (`deleteMember` in `src/firebase/firestore.js`) is a hard delete, not a soft/status flag: it batch-deletes the member document, every document in that member's `renewals` subcollection, and any `blacklist` entry whose `memberId` matches, then decrements `activeMemberCount` on the parent gym.
 There is no undo — the confirmation modal on `MemberProfile.jsx` is the only safeguard, by design, to keep the data model simple (no "deleted" status to filter around elsewhere in the app).

+**Scheduled (advance) renewals** — when an owner picks "Extend" on a still-active membership, the new plan is written to `scheduledMembership` instead of overwriting the current membership fields.
+There is no backend cron in this stack, so activation is "lazy": `computeScheduledPromotion()` in `src/firebase/firestore.js` checks on every read whether `scheduledMembership.startDate` has arrived, and if so promotes it into the current membership fields immediately, before any page renders data.
+This runs inside both `getMember` (Member Profile) and `subscribeToMembers` (Dashboard, Members list), so the gym owner never needs to open a specific member's profile for it to take effect — opening any page that lists members is enough.
+If a member already has a scheduled membership and renews again with Extend, the new one chains off the end of the _scheduled_ one (not the currently active one), so memberships never overlap.

 **Gym Rankings** reads the root `gyms` collection ordered by `activeMemberCount desc` — this requires no composite index since it's a single-field sort.